Where to tailgate for Iowa football games in Iowa City

 Lot 48, aka Myrtle Avenue lot

 Located in the 200 block of Myrtle Avenue, right next to University Preschool, Lot 48 is a rather large lot with well over 150 parking spots and a rather nice view of the Iowa River to the east.
 Don't worry about bothering preschool students on gamedays, preschool isn't in session on Saturday mornings.
 There's plenty of grass and trees nearby, so some natural shade is provided.
 There's also a trail that leads directly to Melrose Avenue.
 Google Maps estimates it's a 13-minute walk to Kinnick from here.
-Cost is $20 to park; RVs are not allowed.
+On game day, the cost to park is $25; RVs are not allowed.

 MacBride Road grass lot

 A private lot that's on a large, grassy acreage of the property owner, this space is at the intersection of Melrose Avenue and MacBride Road.
 Though you do have to park on grass to use it, this isn't a space you need an off-terrain vehicle for.
 It's about as flat as a typical well-kept front lawn.
 Not the biggest lot in the world, dozens of cars can still park here comfortably with plenty of shady space from the property's trees.
 Also, because it is run by the property owner, it has a bit more of a relaxed vibe than the large lots with hundreds of spaces.
 Located about a mile west of Kinnick, it'll be probably a 20-minute walk to the stadium.
 Cost to park is $20.